RobVergano/FDA_Assessment_22-23/README.md

 2. Normal distribution.
 Folder with a jupyter notebook with the normal distribution project.

+3. Assessment description folder.
+Folder with a pdf with the description of the assessment.

 ## 2. SOFTWARE USED.

 1. Visual studio code.